Steering Rack And Pinion Leak: Warning Signs And Causes

 Most modern vehicles use a rack and pinion steering system along with the power steering.
 Rack and pinion is a kind of linear actuator.
 The mechanism involves a fixed toothed rail engaging with a smaller cog to create linear motion from rotational motion.
 A rack and pinion leak means loss of power steering fluid, which can lead to various problems.

 The Symptoms Of Rack And Pinion Leak

-Learn the causes and symptoms of power steering leak rack and pinion so that you can spot the trouble right away and take necessary repair action.
+Learn the causes and symptoms of rack and pinion leaking so that you can spot the trouble right away and take necessary rack and pinion repair.

 1. Burning Smell

-The obvious indication of power steering fluid leak is a burning oil smell and a red or pink puddle under the rear side of the engine.
+The first and the obvious indication of rack and pinion leak is a burning oil smell and a red or pink puddle under the rear side of the engine.
 However, to be certain that the oil is licking through the rack and pinion, put something – a piece of paper or a bowl – under the boots.
 If the oil drips from there, the rack and pinion system must have a nick or crack somewhere.

-Other signs that will tell you about the leak are:
+Other signs that will tell you about the rack and pinion leak are: